mcmah309/rust_core/book/src/libs/sync/channels.md

 ## Isolate Channels

-`isolateChannel` is used to bi-directional isolate communication with channels.
+`isolateChannel` is used for bi-directional isolate communication with channels.
 The returned `Sender` and `Receiver` can communicate with the spawned isolate and the spawned isolate is passed a `Sender` and `Receiver` to communicate with the original isolate.
 Each item `T` sent by the `Sender` will only be seen once by the `Receiver`.
 If the `Sender` calls `close` while the `Receiver`'s buffer is not empty, the `Receiver` will still yield the remaining items in the buffer until empty.
-Types that can be sent over a `SendPort` as defined [here](https://api.flutter.dev/flutter/dart-isolate/SendPort/send.html) are allow to be sent between isolates.
+Types that can be sent over a `SendPort`, as defined [here](https://api.flutter.dev/flutter/dart-isolate/SendPort/send.html), are allow to be sent between isolates.
 Otherwise a `toIsolateCodec` and/or a `fromIsolateCodec` can be passed to encode and decode the messages.